Nassau Weather Averages

 June to October is hotter with a rainier and stormier climate.
 Yet the storms usually pass quickly, making room for plenty of sun.

 Tropical storms, including hurricanes, become most active in the area during August to October.

-This page gives detailed information on the annual weather averages for Nassau.
+This page gives detailed information on the annual temperature, rain, sun, humidity and wind averages for Nassau.

 The numbers here are historical averages based on climate data gathered at the Lynden Pindling International Airport, located west of Nassau on New Providence Island.

 |69 °F||annual average low||21 °C|